Disposing of Constructed Real Property Assets

 D. Include asset disposal in the scope of work and cost estimate for asset replacement projects, regardless of the project’s fund source.

-B. Does not cover disposal of lands (see Parts 341 and 342 on Land Acquisition and Realty Operations) or termination of leases and operating agreements (see 370 FW 1-4, Space Management).
+B. Does not cover disposal of lands (see Parts 341 and 342 on Land Acquisition and Realty Operations) or termination of leases and operating agreements (see Part 370, Space Management).

-A. Assets not being put to optimum use means assets that:
+A. Assets not being put to optimum use means constructed property that is:

-(1) Are not cost-effective to operate and maintain, or
+(1) Not cost-effective to operate and maintain, or

-(2) Are used, but could be used for a different and significantly higher and better use.
+(2) Used but could be used for a different and significantly higher and better use.

-B. Estimated fair market value means our best estimate of what we could sell the asset for if we offered it for public sale.
-Almost all of the constructed assets we offer for sale require removal of the asset from our lands; this has a significant impact on the estimated fair market value.
+B. Estimated fair market value means our best assessment of what we could sell the asset for if we offered it for public sale.
+Almost all the constructed assets we offer for sale require removal of the asset from our lands; this has a significant impact on the estimated fair market value.
+The estimated fair market value may be determined by acquiring a contract appraisal or performing waiver valuations and estimates of value, as appropriate, using the comparison method.
+See section 8.11B(1) and (2) of this policy and the Department of the Interior’s Real Property Disposal Handbook, page 7.

-C. Excess property means property that the Service controls, and that the Director determines is not necessary to meet our needs or responsibilities (see 40 U.S.C.
+C. Excess property means assets that the Service controls and that the Director determines are not necessary to meet our needs or responsibilities (see 40 U.S.C.
 102(3)).
-We determine if property is excess by reporting it to the General Services Administration (GSA) on a Standard Form (SF)-118, Report of Excess Real Property.
+We determine if property is excess by reporting it to the General Services Administration (GSA) on a Standard Form (SF) 118, Report of Excess Real Property.
 GSA screens excess property for potential reutilization within the Federal Government.
 After the screening process, excess property that is not reutilized becomes surplus.

-D. Property that is not utilized means property that is not occupied or used for current program purposes, or is occupied in caretaker status only.
+D. Property that is not utilized means assets that are not occupied or used for current program purposes or are occupied in caretaker status only.

-E. Surplus property means excess property that GSA determines is not required to meet the needs or responsibilities of any Federal agency (40 U.S.C.
+E. Surplus property means excess assets that GSA determines are not required to meet the needs or responsibilities of any Federal agency (40 U.S.C.
 102(10)).

 F. Underutilized assets are:

-(1) Assets that we use irregularly or intermittently for current program purposes, or
+(1) Property that we use irregularly or intermittently for current program purposes, or

 (2) Where we only need a portion of an asset to fully satisfy program purposes.

-7.6 Who is responsible for planning and disposing of constructed real property assets?
-See 372 FW 1, Table 1-3 for the overall responsibilities of Service management for constructed real property.
-Table 7-1 below is specific to the disposal process.
+8.6 Who is responsible for planning and disposing of constructed real property assets?
+See 372 FW 1 for the overall responsibilities of Service management for constructed real property.
+Table 8-1 below is specific to the disposal process.

 These employees...Are responsible for...

-(2) Coordinating with other Directorate members at Headquarters with constructed real property assets, especially the Assistant Director – Fish and Aquatic Conservation and the Assistant Director – Business Management and Operations, to ensure that we consistently manage disposals and transfers of constructed real property assets;
+(2) Coordinating with other Directorate members at Headquarters with constructed real property assets, especially the Assistant Director - Fish and Aquatic Conservation and the Assistant Director - Management and Administration, to ensure that we manage disposals and transfers of constructed real property assets consistently, and that we develop and implement procedures to document asset disposals or transfers in the Financial and Business Management System (FBMS) and the Service Asset and Maintenance Management System (SAMMS); and

-(3) Leading national efforts to ensure that disposals are properly carried out and documented; and
+(3) Leading national efforts to ensure that disposals are properly carried out and documented.

 Ensuring that program staff within their areas of responsibility: